 Michael Ealy is heading to the frontier.

-The actor has joined the cast of MGM+’s upcoming eight-episode drama series ‘The Magnificent Seven’, a reimagining of the classic 1960 Western film, from ‘Heroes’ creator Tim Kring.
+The actor has joined the cast of MGM+’s upcoming eight-episode drama series ‘The Magnificent Seven’, a reimagining of the classic Western property from ‘Heroes’ creator Tim Kring.

-Ealy will play Vin Tanner — a role originally portrayed by Steve McQueen in the 1960 film, and later reimagined as Joshua Faraday, played by Chris Pratt in Antoine Fuqua’s 2016 version.
+Ealy will play Vin Tanner — a role originally portrayed by Steve McQueen in the 1960 film, and later reimagined as Joshua Faraday, played by Chris Pratt in Antoine Fuqua’s 2016 remake.

 Ealy joins previously announced cast members Matt Dillon, who stars as Chris Adams — the leader of the seven gunslingers — and Will Patton, who plays Cyrus T. Clemons, a new antagonist to the franchise.